Read Machiavelli with voice, context, and method in the same frame.

 Machiavelli

-No. Virtu is a pressure point.
-It tells you where ordinary explanation has become too lazy, too confident, or too small.
+Exactly.
+Virtu is a pressure point.
+It shows where ordinary explanation has become too lazy, too confident, or too small.

 Beginner